All Episodes

 The most listened to radio talk show in America, hosted by the most talked about radio host and major media figure in America on Friday, so let's hit it.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

-And the telephone number is 800 282-2882.
+And the telephone number is 800-282-2882.

-Open line Friday is where I take off my benevolent dictator hat and turn this thing into a total democracy.
+Open line Friday is where I, I take off my benevolent dictator hat and turn this thing into a total democracy.

 So that's why it's a great career risk.